• Disease Overview

 Duodenal atresia and duodenal stenosis are abnormalities in which there is an absence or complete closure (atresia) in the first part of the small intestines (duodenum) or narrowing (stenosis) of the duodenum.
 These obstructions in the digestive tract of infants prevent proper absorption of food.

-The defect in the duodenum may be located in the area where the pancreatic and bile ducts join as they open into the first part of the small intestines (ampulla of Vater,) or in the portion of the duodenum furthest from the opening of the ampulla of Vater.
+The defect in the duodenum may be in the area where the pancreatic and bile ducts join as they open into the first part of the small intestines (ampulla of Vater,) or in the portion of the duodenum furthest from the opening of the ampulla of Vater.
 There may be an absence of the channel at the top of the small intestine, a ring or web in the duodenum, an abnormally small channel at the top of the small intestines, or the duodenum may end with just a short chord going to the bowel.

 Symptoms of partial duodenal blockage vary depending on the severity.
 They may wax and wane not appearing for weeks, months, or years.
 Prolonged vomiting along with dehydration may also occur.

-Other problems associated with this disorder may include intestines that are shorter than normal, low birth weight, premature birth, and/or an imbalance of electrolytes (the elements in the blood, tissue, and cell fluid needed in correct amounts for the use of energy).
+• Imbalance of electrolytes (the elements in the blood, tissue and cell fluid needed in correct amounts for the use of energy)

 • < Previous section